darrenjmclean/timeinwords/README.md

 http://darrenjmclean.github.io/timeinwords/

-Double-click to change settings.
+Double-click or long-press to change settings.
 You can change the appearance and select from these languages:

 - Dansk | Danish
 - English